-Atrial Fibrillation Fellowship 2018
+Atrial Fibrillation Fellowship 2022

-The specific learning objectives are to provide surgeons with the foundational knowledge of the pathophysiology of atrial fibrillation, the rationale for its surgical treatment and firsthand experience in AF correction procedures over a range of surgical approaches.
+The objectives of the Fellowship are to provide you with the foundational knowledge of the pathophysiology of atrial fibrillation, the rationale for its surgical treatment and firsthand experience in atrial fibrillation correction procedures over a range of surgical approaches.

 The curriculum will include a thorough review and demonstrated understanding of the following topics: